Financial Disclosure: How To Exchange During Divorce

 How to Exchange Financial Disclosure

 The process of exchanging disclosure is a necessary part of family law proceedings.
 Parties and their counsel need to know the details of the assets involved in order to divide them during divorce.
-Exchanging disclosure is typically done on a voluntary basis by filing a Notice to Disclose.
+Exchanging disclosure is typically done on a voluntary basis.
 However, if a party does not provide the requested disclosure an Order can be made against them.
 By voluntarily providing all the relevant financial material in a timely manner you will save both time and money.

 An Example of False Disclosure